How Fit Are You Really

 Warm ups

-Because fitness tests are challenging, it is essential you warm up properly.
-Perform a few minutes of cardio followed by some dynamic stretches then practice the techniques of each test at a low level of intensity.
 Only attempt the test once you are ready.
 Also, if you want to score as well as possible, perform different tests on different days and make sure you are as well rested as possible.
 It is not a good idea to attempt a maximal speed 1.5 mile run the day after a hard leg workout!

-Strength
+Test of Strength

-Strength, commonly expressed as your one repetition maximum or 1RM for short, is all about exerting maximal effort and lifting the heaviest weight you can safely manage.
 You can measure the strength of just about any muscle or muscle group but in terms of function, your ability to pick heavy objects off the floor and lift them overhead are key tasks excellent measures of strength.
 For this reason, your strength tests are the deadlift and barbell overhead press.

 For the purposes of these tests, a beginner has been training specifically for strength for six to nine months, an intermediate for more than eighteen months and advanced for twenty four months or more.
 All weights have been adjusted to the nearest 2.5kg as this is commonly the lowest increment available.